abstra-app/template-credit-card-reconciliation/README.md

   For guidance on creating and managing tables in Abstra, refer to the [Abstra Tables documentation](https://docs.abstra.io/cloud/tables).

 ## General Workflow:
-To implement the purchase request system use the following scripts:
+To implement this system use the following scripts:

 ### Getting New Expenses:
 To retrieve and justify new purchases on corporate cards registered in the tables, use: